red-fox-star/waveshare-epaper/README.md

 # waveshare-epaper
-A working and remodeled demo libary for the waveshare esp32 epaper driver board.
+A working and remodeled demo library for the waveshare esp32 epaper driver board.

 Originally based off of the Oct-2020 [sample code](https://www.waveshare.com/wiki/E-Paper_ESP32_Driver_Board), this fork: